• Wed. Nov 12th, 2025

 Croatia

-Rates vary depending on location and time of year, but it is generally about €1 per person, per day, with reduced prices for young people.
+Rates vary depending on location and time of year. taxes are generally set at about €1 per person, per day, with reduced prices for children.

 A List Of Tourist Taxes Across Europe